OPEC chief defends policy, says group to try to ride out price fall

 There was also talk of the price trend adding to deflation pressures in Europe, increasing bets that the European Central Bank will be forced to resort to further stimulus early next year.

-(Additional reporting by Sami Aboudi and Olzhas Auyezov, Editing by David Holmes and Rosalind Russell)
+(Additional reporting by Sami Aboudi and Olzhas Auyezov, Editing by John Stonestreet and David Holmes)